bu-icsg/dana/README.md

 * `make vcd` -- This will generate a VCD file in `generated-src/<emulator>/dump.vcd`.
 * `make gtkwave` -- This will generate a VCD file and open it using GTKWave.
 The first time that this is run, GTKWave will be built from `svn` sources.

-At present, we don't have a good way to do VCD debugging using the Full System emulator (i.e., dump every signal) due to the size of the combined Rocket + X-FILES/DANA system and the use of the Proxy Kernel (this takes some time to start up).
-As a result, the best way that we've found to do debugging of X-FILES/DANA is to use Chisel's builtin `printf` function.
+At present, we don't have a good way to do VCD debugging using the Full System emulator (i.e., dump every signal) due to the size of the combined Rocket + DANA system and the use of the Proxy Kernel (this takes some time to start up).
+As a result, the best way that we've found to do debugging of DANA is to use Chisel's builtin `printf` function.
 You can use this to get the value of a signal on some condition or write whole "info" functions which show you the state of a module at every clock cycle.
 There are some gotchas here, though.

 Chisel's `printf` writes to STDERR, all `printf` statements are disabled by default, and enabling your statements also causes rocket-chip to dump state information every cycle.
 To pare this down, pipe STDERR to STDOUT (`2>&1`), enable printfs (`+verbose`), and grep to remove all rocket-chip per-cycle information: